meoknu/gold/readme.md

 # Security

-There are various measures put into place that contribute to the overall safety of the Scatter extension.
+There are various measures put into place that contribute to the overall safety of the Gold extension.
 Let's take a moment to go over each of them separately in order to paint the whole picture.

 #### A bit about Extensions